How to buy NEO and how it works

 Key things to consider if you’re thinking about buying NEO

 Cryptocurrencies are complicated and highly speculative, not to mention volatile.
-Before purchasing or holding any crypto, it’s critical that you thoroughly research a coin or token and familiarise yourself with all the risks involved.
+Before purchasing or holding any crypto, it’s critical that you thoroughly research a coin or token and familiarize yourself with all of the risks involved.